|

 Character: Mother Superior

-Eighteen-year-old Esther has been deaf and blind since the accident which killed her mother.
-Wealthy Margaret Landi, a native of Esther's village in Ireland, is talked into helping to educate and possibly heal Esther.
+Eighteen-year-old Esther has been deaf and blind since the accident that killed her mother.
+Wealthy Margaret Landi, a native of Esther's village in Ireland, is persuaded to help educate and possibly heal Esther.
 Margaret grows to love Esther as a daughter, but finds Esther's innocence threatened by sleazy promoters and her own sleazy ex-husband.
-Radiant performance by Heather Sears.
-Based on a book that nearly had Helen Keller's co-workers suing for libel due to perceived parallels between Carlo Landi and the husband of Annie Sullivan

 |